 Biography

-Adam has been exhibiting in solo and group exhibitions across the United States for over 20 years, including; Whitespace Gallery in Atlanta, GA; Field Projects in Chelsea, New York; the Marietta-Cobb Museum of Art, The Sylvia White Gallery in Ventura, California; The Samuel Dorsky Museum of Art in New Paltz, New York; The Vendue in Charleston, South Carolina, and many others.
-His works are a part of the Art Collection at Mercedes-Benz Stadium in Atlanta, the Judge Realty Corporate Collection, The Savannah College of Art & Design Permanent Collection, and in the private collections of many others.
-Adam has received grants from; The Artists’ Fellowship, The Haven Foundation, and Change Incorporated.
-Winnie’s work has also been recently featured in the South edition of New American Paintings #166.
-Adam is currently teaching drawing and studio foundations at Auburn University.
+His formal education unfolded gradually and nonlinearly, resulting in associate (Photography, WCC 2009), undergraduate (Painting - BFA, SCAD 2012) and graduate degrees (Drawing, MFA, GSU 2023) in fine art earned across different phases of life.
+Education developed alongside labor, loss, and persistence.
+He has participated in solo and group exhibitions across the United States, including Whitespace Gallery in Atlanta, GA; Field Projects in Chelsea, New York; the Marietta-Cobb Museum of Art; the Sylvia White Gallery in Ventura, California; The Samuel Dorsky Museum of Art in New Paltz, New York; The Vendue in Charleston, South Carolina, among others.
+His works are a part of the Art Collection at Mercedes-Benz Stadium in Atlanta, the Judge Realty Corporate Collection, The Savannah College of Art & Design Permanent Collection, and numerous private collections.
+His grant list includes, The Artists’ Fellowship, The Haven Foundation, and Change Incorporated.
+Winnie’s work has also been featured in two editions of New American Paintings, #166 and #172.
+While these markers trace the outward movement of the work, its core remains relational—concerned with how images act on bodies and minds, how they circulate, and how they generate moments of collective disorientation.